Halocrea/halocrea-stream-overlay/README.md

 - Font Awesome for a few others: https://fontawesome.com/

 Most of the other Halo-related visual and sound resources are likely © Microsoft and 343 Industries 😅

+## 8. Contribute <a name="contribute"></a>
+If you'd like to contribute to the project, you can submit a pull request with the modifications/enhancements you'd like to suggest!

+We are also looking for persons who would like to translate the UI to other languages; if you're interested, feel free to contact us on Discord: https://discord.gg/74UAq84.

+💖